gebl/libti99-scroll/README.md

-# libti99-helloworld
+# libti99-helloscrl

-This is a simple helloworld application in EA5 format suitable from running from Editor/Assembler or calling using call tipi on a metal TI994a with at [tipi](https://github.com/jedimatt42/tipi/wiki) installed.
+This is a simple helloscrl application in EA5 format suitable from running from Editor/Assembler or calling using call tipi on a metal TI994a with at [tipi](https://github.com/jedimatt42/tipi/wiki) installed.

 Just a plug, if you need a tipi, arcadeshopper was very helpful giving me some pointers and helping me troubleshoot things, so I recommend getting one from his [store](https://www.arcadeshopper.com/wp/store/#!//p/103690282).
 ## Build Tools Installation